robinplantey/robinplantey.github.io/_projects/rfid.md

 ## **Schematics**

-Below is a possible wiring between the arduino board and the other components.
+Below is a possible wiring between the Arduino board and the other components.

 ![Arduino RFID reader wiring](/assets/img/rfid-reader.png){: class="inline-image"}